oppia/oppia/README.md

 ## Contributing

 The Oppia project is built by the community for the community.
-It is currently in active development.
+We welcome contributions from everyone, and new contributors are always welcome.

-There are many ways to help with Oppia's development, including art, coding, design and documentation.
-We welcome contributions from everyone, and new contributors are always welcome!
+There are many ways to help with Oppia's development, including art, coding, design and documentation:

   * **Developers**: please see the [CONTRIBUTING](CONTRIBUTING.md) file for instructions on how to set things up and commit changes.
   * **All other contributors**: please see our [general contributor guidelines](https://github.com/oppia/oppia/wiki/Contributing-to-Oppia).